kmarkiv/edmodo/README.md

 Update configuration in https://github.com/kmarkiv/edmodo/blob/master/app/app.py#L69

-cd app
+cd spotlight

-python app.py -e dev
+python web_app.py -e dev

 You can also see a demo at edmodo.kmarkiv.com